ahgroup/handelgroupwebsite/content/opportunities/opportunities.md

 ### Opportunities for Postdocs

-I am currently not actively recruiting.
+I might have funding available, though I don't have an official position posted.
 But I am always interested to hear from qualified candidates.
-Positions often come available without much warning.
-So if you are close to finishing your PhD and you are interested in the work we do, don't hesitate to contact me.
-Also contact me if you are interested in joining the group and you can bring our own funding, or you want to develop a proposal for funding based on possible work in our group.
+Reach out, and if I think you might be a good fit, I'll get back to you and we can talk.
+Also reach out if you are interested in joining the group and you have your own funding, or you want to develop a proposal for funding based on possible work in our group.
 Finally, I am open to joint Postdoc arrangements between my group and others, for instance colleagues from [CEID](http://ceid.uga.edu/) or anywhere else at UGA and beyond.

 ### Opportunities for Graduate Students